Physical Address

 Interesting Fact: Lettuce is actually part of the daisy family!
 Gardeners around the world love growing the almost countless varieties and types of lettuce.

 Different types of lettuce are used most often for salads but they show up in recipes for everything from soups and sandwiches and wraps.
-I can’t imagine Korean BBQ without lettuce.
+I can’t imagine a Korean BBQ without lettuce.

 Salad greens come in four main categories: Looseleaf, Butterhead, Crisphead and Romaine.